fenago/ansible-course/md/Lab_1.md

 $ sudo apt-get install python3.6
 ```

-The [ping] module we discussed earlier in this lab for Ansible
-not only checks connectivity and authentication with your managed hosts,
-but it uses the managed hosts\' Python environment to perform some basic
-host checks.
-As a result, it is a fantastic end-to-end test to give you
-confidence that your managed hosts are configured correctly as hosts,
-with the connectivity and authentication set up perfectly, but where
-Python is missing, it would return a [failed] result.

-Of course, a perfect question at this stage would be: how can Ansible
-help if you roll out 100 cloud servers using a stripped-down base image
-without Python?
-Does that mean you have to manually go through all 100
-nodes and install Python by hand before you can start automating?

-Thankfully, Ansible has you covered even in this case, thanks to the
-[raw] module.
-This module is used to send raw shell commands to
-the managed nodes---and it works both with SSH-managed hosts and Windows
-PowerShell-managed hosts.
-As a result, you can use Ansible to install
-Python on a whole set of systems from which it is missing, or even run
-an entire shell script to bootstrap a managed node.
-Most importantly,
-the raw module is one of very few that does not require Python to be
-installed on the managed node, so it is perfect for our use case where
-we must roll out Python to enable further automation.

 The following are some examples of tasks in an Ansible playbook that you
 might use to bootstrap a managed node and prepare it for Ansible